-If you need a qualified interpreter for sign language or a non-English speaking language for either phone conversations or face-to-face appointments with a CMH or SUD provider, contact your local customer service office as listed on pages 31 and 32, as soon as possible so that one will be made available.
+If you need an interpreter for sign language or a non-English speaking language for either phone conversations or face-to-face appointments with a CMH or SUD provider, contact your local Customer Service office as listed on pages 30 and 31, as soon as possible so that one will be made available.
 Interpreters are available at no cost to you for both phone and in person communication.

 All materials shall be available in the languages appropriate to the people served within the PIHP's area for specific Non-English Language that is spoken as the primary language by more than 5% of the population in the PIHP's region.
 Such materials shall be available in any language alternative to English as required by the Limited English Proficiency Policy Guidance (Executive Order 13166 of August 11, 2002 Federal Register Vol. 65, August 16, 2002).
-Written information in other formats (large print, audio, accessible electronic formats, Braille) may also be available.